The Alzheimer's Care Champions

 After graduating Lamar University with her Bachelor’s degree in Criminology and Sociology, founder, Tracy Arnell Williams, accepted a position in the Texas Legislature.
 She then transitioned into a civil service career as an Adult Parole Officer and thereafter, went on to become a Juvenile Probation Officer.
 During her tenure, she discovered that meeting the needs of others was her passion and was led to move beyond the complicated and often ugly experiences that come with state and government civil service and redirected her passion and skill set into the world of beauty.

-After graduating from beauty school, she opened Salon 1700 and became a TEA Recognized, Distinguished Certified - High School - Career and Technical Education Teacher, providing cosmetology instruction for both the Duncanville and Dallas Independent School Districts, respectively.
+After graduating from beauty school, she opened Salon 1700 and became a TEA Recognized, Distinguished Certified - High School - Career and Technical Education Teacher, providing cosmetology instruction for the Dallas Independent School District.
 Then in January 2019, the unthinkable happened and her mother, Carol Stanley, was diagnosed with Alzheimer’s.
 As her only child, she was then tasked with relocating her mother from Houston to Dallas and soon became her mother’s age-in-place caregiver.

 Juggling her career as an owner-operator as well as her teaching responsibilities for two school districts, she soon became overwhelmed and thereafter sought the assistance of a private duty attendant but quickly discovered that there were limited resources for African American family caregivers.
 Determined to make the transition and the experience as uneventful and pleasant for her mother, she later began attending support groups and it was while attending an African American caregivers summit that she reconnected with her then client's daughter, co-founder, Shylondia Peters, whose mother also suffered from the disease; and together the two founded, The Alzheimer’s Care Champions.

-Tracy currently resides in Dallas and is the proud mother of a future North Carolina A&T engineering graduate.
+Tracy currently resides in Dallas and is the proud mother of a North Carolina A&TSU school of engineering graduate.

 Co-Founder & Alzheimer's Care Champion